 Sales of a substantial number of shares of our common stock or any of our securities linked to our common stock, such as the 2020 Convertible Notes, or the perception that these sales might occur, could depress the market price of our common stock and could impair our ability to raise capital through the sale of additional equity securities or equity-linked securities.
-Substantially all of our stockholders prior to our initial public offering are subject to lock-up agreements with the underwriters of our initial public offering.
-Certain of our officers, directors and such directors' affiliates are subject to lock-up agreements with the underwriters of this offering that restrict their ability to transfer shares of our common stock for a period of 180 days after the date of the initial public offering.
-Certain of our officers, directors and such directors' affiliates are subject to lock-up agreements with the underwriters of this offering that restrict their ability to transfer shares of our common stock for a period of 90 days after the date of this prospectus.
-After this offering, we will have June 30, 2015, which excludes:
+Substantially all of our stockholders prior to our initial public offering are subject to lock-up agreements with the underwriters of our initial public offering that restrict the stockholders' ability to transfer shares of our common stock for a period of 180 days after the pricing date of the initial public offering, February 17, 2015, or the IPO Lock Up Period.
+Certain of our officers, directors and such directors' affiliates are subject to lock-up agreements with the underwriters of this offering that restrict their ability to transfer shares of our common stock for a period of 90 days after the date of this prospectus, or the Current Lock-Up Period.